onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 Here is a simple procedure to detect where the problem occurs:

 * Check the OpenStack Virtual Machine logs
 * Connect to the Virtual Machine and check that the various containers are running.

-The list of containers are described on the `ONAP wiki <https://wiki.onap.org/display/DW/ONAP+Services+List#ONAPServicesList-ONAPServices>`_
+The list of containers are described on the `ONAP wiki - containers <https://wiki.onap.org/display/DW/ONAP+Services+List#ONAPServicesList-ONAPServices>`_.
-.
-In case some containers are missing, check the Docker logs using the following command:
+In case some containers are missing, check the Docker logs using the following
+command:

 .. code-block:: bash